 Each day, thousands of people enter and leave numerous buildings, never really stopping to consider what it took to build the structure or what it continues to take in order to maintain the building.
-Even when walking under scaffolding, visitors typically ignore these structures, not realizing that the workers using that scaffolding are helping to keep a building in good shape.
+Even when walking under scaffolding, visitors typically ignore these structures, not realizing that the scaffolding workers are helping keep a building in good shape.
 Or that those same workers are often put in terrible danger.

 Personal Injury From A Scaffolding Accident